phytec/doc-bsp-yocto/source/yocto/mickledore.rst

 using *Bitbake*.
 All files will be downloaded and cloned in a local directory configured as ``DL_DIR`` in *Yocto*.
 If you backup your BSP with the complete content, those sources have to be backed up, too.
-How you can do this will be explained in the chapter :ref:`gen-source-mirrors`.
+How you can do this will be explained in the chapter :ref:`mickledore_gen-source-mirrors`.

 Build Configuration
 -------------------